-Use this as your complete guide to areas East of Edmonton on your 2022 Roadtrips!
-Don’t forget to post your photos on social media with the hashtags #goroadtrips2022 and #goeastofedmonton.
+Use this as your complete guide to areas East of Edmonton on your 2023 Roadtrips!
+Don’t forget to post your photos on social media with the hashtags #GoRoadtrips2023 and #GoEastofEdmonton.

 Town of Tofield

 Tofield is located just forty minutes southeast of Edmonton on Hwy 14.
 Start your visit at the Beaverhill Lake Nature Centre and Museum facility.
 The facility is home to numerous interactive displays on the rich natural and cultural history of the area.
 Head outdoors to enjoy the spray park, play a round of golf, or enjoy a picnic at one of the many parks and playgrounds.
 Birdwatchers, bring your binoculars!
 Beaverhill Lake area is one of the few federally recognized bird sanctuaries in Canada.
 There is plenty of camping available in the area, including Tofield Campground, Black Nugget Lake Park, Coal Creek Golf Resort and BlueBird RV Park.
 Spend some time in town shopping at Busy B Bargains where you just might find your “next to new” treasure.
-Get your quilting supplies at Quilting Country.
-Shop for camping supplies at Tru Hardware, which will also have your sticker to put on your gameboard.
+Shop for all your candy wants and dreams at The Sour Moose, which will also have your sticker to put on your gameboard.
 Uncle Roger’s offers family dining, as well as a sports lounge.

 Sticker Stations: West- Black Nugget Lake Campground East- Camp Lake Park Campground

 Black Nugget Lake Campground: 49117 Rg Rd 182 (Southeast of Tofield)

 Open Mon-Sat 10am-8pm